 When and How to Start Solids

 Once your infant is between four and six months of age, she may start showing signs of readiness for solid foods.
-Those signs include the ability to support her own head, good tongue thrust (can push food out of her mouth) and showing interest in the foods you're eating.
+Those signs include the ability to support her head, good tongue thrust (can push food out of her mouth), and showing interest in the foods you're eating.

-When you feel your baby is ready and your pediatrician gives the go -head, you can then start feeding her rice cereal by mixing the cereal flakes with her breast milk or formula.
-The familiar taste will help her accept the new food and rice cereal tends to be less allergy-provoking than some other foods.
+When you feel your baby is ready and your pediatrician gives the go-head, you can then start feeding her single-grain cereals like rice cereal by mixing the cereal flakes with his breast milk or formula.
+The familiar taste will help him accept the new food and rice cereal tends to be less allergy-provoking than some other foods.

 Infants are just beginning new tastes and textures, so don't be surprised if she initially rejects your attempts.
 Try again in a few minutes.
 Once she gets used to the rice cereal, increase the quantity slowly.

-Soon enough you'll be cleaning up pureed peas and carrots from the kitchen floor.
-In the meantime, enjoy breastfeeding or formula from a bottle until she is ready for solid foods.
+Soon enough you'll be cleaning up pureed peas and carrots and all types of baby food from the kitchen floor.
+In the meantime, enjoy breastfeeding or formula from a bottle until he is ready for solid foods.